-Once you create a catalog of your digital assets, you may want to store the information in a safety deposit box or with a password-manager app, such as LastPass.
-Share those details with a personal representative you name and/or your estate-planning advisor.
-Never leave sensitive login information on paper or computers where anyone could gain easy access.
+Once you create a catalog of digital assets, you may want to store the information in a safety deposit box or with a password-manager app, such as LastPass, and share those details with a personal representative you name and your estate-planning advisor.
+Never store sensitive login information on paper or on your computer where anyone can gain easy access.
 Similarly, you should never include your login information in your will, which could become public record upon your death.
-However, wills and other estate planning documents should contain the names of personal representatives you authorize to access your digital assets along with explicit directions on how you want your personal representative to continue managing your online accounts or to delete or deactivate them.
+However, wills and other estate-planning documents should contain the names of personal representatives you authorize to access your digital assets and explicit directions on how you want them to continue managing your online accounts or taking steps to delete or deactivate them.

 Keeping estate plans updated with the rapid pace of technology is a requirement in our increasingly digital lives.
-Doing so will help to preserve one’s legacy online and off.
+Doing so will help to preserve one’s legacy online and offline.

-About the Author: Eric P. Zeitlin is managing director of Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email email@example.com.
+About the Author: Eric Zeitlin is managing director of Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or firstname.lastname@example.org.

-Eric P. Zeitlin is a registered representative of and offers securities through Raymond James Financial Services, Inc., Members FINRA/SIPC.
+Eric Zeitlin is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.